fruminski/bc13_w9_project-backend-score/README.md

 - Add the above function to getAllApis() so that we populate all the rows of API_RESPONSE ⚽️
 - Write the POST request with a missing body
 - Write the DELETE request
+- Test the output of response table with a non functioning URL in the apis table